-Our mission is to provide economics research and thought leadership on issues pertaining to economic development in North Carolina, the region, and beyond.
+Our mission is to support research, engagement, and thought leadership on issues pertaining to economic development, public policy, and free enterprise in North Carolina, the region, and beyond.

 In pursuit of this mission, the Center seeks to support student-faculty research projects that result in peer-reviewed publication, conference presentation, and other professional development opportunities for Western’s students and faculty.
 We seek projects that engage national and global issues while establishing relevance for the state and region, and projects focused solely on North Carolina and our western counties.

 Explore the parameters for your proposal below along with details of how to apply.
 We look forward to speaking with you.